CTP Claims Guide NSW - Know Your Rights.

 How long does the CTP claim process take in NSW?

-Once you submit your CTP insurance claim it will be reviewed by the insurer, which must send you a letter within four weeks to tell you if it’s accepting or denying the claim.
-Then the insurer will start making payments to you within 14 days if it accepts the claim.
+Once you submit your CTP insurance claim it will be reviewed by the insurer, who must send you a letter within four weeks to tell you if they’re accepting or denying the claim.
+Then the insurer will start making payments to you within 14 days if they accept the claim.

 The CTP insurer will then send you a second liability decision within three months of your claim being lodged.
-This liability decision indicates whether your injuries have been classified as minor or non-minor and who is at fault for the accident.
+This liability decision indicates whether your injuries have been classified as above or below threshold injuries, and who is at fault for the accident.

 Why are my CTP claim benefits being cut off?